Grenelle Mountain

 Grenelle Mountain is a 3047 m mountain summit located in British Columbia, Canada.

 Description

 Grenelle Mountain is a glaciated peak situated in the Waddington Range of the Coast Mountains, in a remote wilderness area that few visit.
 Grenelle Mountain is set 150 km north of the community of Campbell River and 10 km southeast of Mount Waddington, the highest peak of the entire Coast Mountains range.
 Other neighbors between Waddington and Grenelle include Spearman Peak, Mount Munday, Arabesque Peaks and Bravo Peak.
 Precipitation runoff and glacier meltwater from Grenelle Mountain drains to Bute Inlet via the Homathko River.
-Topographic relief is significant as the summit rises 1,500 meters (4,920 feet) above the Tiedemann Glacier in two kilometers (1.2 mile).
+Topographic relief is significant as the summit rises 1500 m above the Tiedemann Glacier in 2 km.

 History

 The name "Crenelle Mountain" was originally submitted in January 1928 by mountaineer Don Munday and officially adopted 19 December 1968.
 Munday so-named it because of its likeness to crenelles and battlements.
 The spelling "Grenelle", although misconstrued, is firmly entrenched in the mountaineering community, according to April 1978 advice from Dr. Glenn Woodsworth, Geological Survey of Canada and Alpine Club of Canada representative to the Geographical Names Board of Canada.
 The "Grenelle Mountain" toponym was officially adopted May 1, 1978, by the Geographical Names Board of Canada.

 The first ascent of the summit was made in July 1950 by Allen Steck, William W. Dunmire, Oscar Cook, Richard Houston, James Wilson, Philip Bettler, William Long and Raymond de Saussure.